Quantum Computation with Coherent Spin States and the Close Hadamard Problem: Algorithms for the Close Hadamard Problem

 A key feature of the input state is that it is a symmetric superposition of two basis states.
 When Hadamard codewords are encoded into the oracle, the action of the algorithm preserves the symmetric superposition.
 This preservation is demonstrated in Fig. \ref{Fig_for_Lemma1}.
-We thus prove the following Lemma is true.

 \begin{lemma}\sl Given the input $\left|\Psi_0\right\rangle=\left|\frac{1}{2}\right\rangle_s+ \left|-\frac{1}{2}\right\rangle_s$ to the circuit shown in Fig.~\ref{fig:SVDJCircuit} and the oracle encoded with one of the Hadamard codewords $z= W_j^{(N)}$ for $N=2s+1$~and~$0\leq j < \frac{N}{2}$, the output state is another superposition of spin states $\left|\Psi_3\right\rangle=\left|\frac{1}{2}+j\right\rangle_s+ \left|-\frac{1}{2}-j\right\rangle_s$. \end{lemma}